LOBOS-Informatik-AG/pestalozzi-app-api/README.md

 # Pestalozzi & eNVenta REST-API

-In diesem Repository werden die Endpunkte für die neue Haustechnik App beschrieben
+This repository is used for the description of the Pestalozzi Haustechnik App interface